iraiosub/riboseq-flow/README.md

 #### Ribo-seq quality control options

 - `--skip_qc` skips mapping_length_analysis and generation of riboseq QC plots
 - `--expected_length` expected read lengths range.
 Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of riboseq QC plots, and for specifying the range of RPF lengths used for P-site identification  (default `26:32`).

-IMPORTANT: this parameter will not filter footprints based on this length range for any alignments, gene-lelvel quantification or track data generation.
+**Note:**  The `--expected_length` parameter does not filter footprints based on this length range for any alignments, gene-level quantification or track data generation.

 #### P-site identification and quantification options